Dylluu/API-project/README.md

 ## Getting Started

-To view this application locally, clone the repository, and open up two terminals. cd into the backend folder in the first terminal, and run npm start.
-Then, cd into the frontend folder, and run npm start.
+To view this application locally, clone the repository and open up two terminals. cd into the backend folder in the first terminal, and run npm start.
+Then, cd into the frontend folder in the second terminal and run npm start.
+The application should start on port 3000 of the localhost.

 ## Features Preview